bbauska/meta-react-basics/README.md

 </details>

-Note that you are removing the export default keywords before the function Board() { declaration and adding them before the function Game() { declaration.
+<p>Note that you are removing the export default keywords before the
+function Board() { declaration and adding them before the function Game() { declaration.
 This tells your index.js file to use the Game component as the top-level component instead of your Board component.
-The additional divs returned by the Game component are making room for the game information you'll add to the board later.
+The additional divs returned by the Game component are making room for the game information you'll add to the board later.</p>

-Add some state to the Game component to track which player is next and the history of moves:
+<p>Add some state to the Game component to track which player is next and
+the history of moves:</p>

 ```
 export default function Game() {